It's official: Spice Girls are back!

-The group's biggest single is, perhaps unsurprisingly, their debut single Wannabe, with 1.61 million combined sales (split between 1.3 million sales and 31 million streams).
+The group's biggest single is, perhaps unsurprisingly, their debut Wannabe, with 1.71 million combined sales (split between 1.3 million sales and 40 million streams).
 The track turned them into a global sensation almost overnight, scoring seven weeks at Number 1 in the UK and topping the charts just about everywhere, including America, Germany and Australia.

 As with most of their music, Wannabe was co-written by the group along with Biff Stannard and Matt Rowe.
-It was completed in 30 minutes, mainly because the lyrics are a series of different lines, skits and raps made up by each member of the group.
-In fact, so unusual is Wannabe's composition that their label wanted to release Say You'll Be There or Spice album track Love Thing as their lead single.
+It was completed in 30 minutes, mainly because the lyrics are a series of different lines, skits and raps made up by each member of the group – legend has it Victoria was out shopping that day, but she says she did contribute over the phone.
+So unusual is Wannabe's composition that their label wanted to release Say You'll Be There or Spice album track Love Thing as their lead single.
+Can you imagine?!

 2 Become 1

 To put the scale of Spice Girls' success into perspective, they landed the Official Christmas Number 1 single three years consecutively, joining The Beatles as the only other act to manage this.
 2 Become 1 was the first of them and is most enduring, as now-adult fans understand its true meaning.
-Earlier this month, it became a meme for the clocks changing, marking the end of British summertime.
-It's sales to date stand at 1.21 million, made up of 1.14 million sales and 7.6 million streams.
+Its sales to date stand at 1.25 million, made up of 1.14 million sales and 10.4 million streams.

 Who Do You Think You Are?

 Where Wannabe made them instant global stars, Who Do You Think You Are? sent them stratospheric.
 It's 2am on the dancefloor, three tequilas deep.
 It's Mel B in leopard print.
 It's Victoria's space age catsuit.
-It's Comic Relief, Cool Britannia and, of course, that Union Jack dress.
-The song spent three weeks at Number 1 (as a double A-side with Mama) and has 763,000 combined sales to date.
+It's Comic Relief, Cool Britannia and, of course, that Union Jack dress at the BRIT Awards.
+The song spent three weeks at Number 1 (as a double A-side with Mama, as it came out around Mother's Day) and has 786,000 combined sales to date.

-For some, Viva Forever was the last true Spice single as it was released shortly before Geri quit the band, after which things never really recovered.
-Despite being the fourth single from their Spiceworld album, it reached Number 1 on the Official Singles Chart and ranks as their seventh biggest single overall with 726,000 combined sales.
+For some, Viva Forever was the last true Spice single as it was already slated for release before Geri had quit the band, so she still featured in the video.
+It;s fair to say things never really recovered.
+Despite being the fourth single from their Spiceworld album, it reached Number 1 on the Official Singles Chart and ranks as their seventh biggest single overall with 740,000 combined sales.

 Holler/Let Love Lead The Way

 "Holler holler!
 Let you scream my name!"
-Victoria Beckham's ad-libs are probably the best thing about this slick but distinctly un-Spice Girls track, taken from from their final, Geri-less album Forever.
-As a quartet, the group opted to for a more US-friendly R&B approach, but it lacked the carefree spark of their previous efforts.
-The moment, it seemed, had passed.
-Still, it topped the Official Chart, bundled as a double A-side with Let Love Lead The Way, and places tenth on their best-sellers with 280,000 combined sales.
+Victoria Beckham's ad-libs are probably the best thing about this slick but rather un-Spice Girls track, taken from from their final, Geri-less album Forever.
+As a quartet, the group opted for a more US-friendly R&B approach, but it lacked the carefree spark of previous efforts.
+Despite the distinct air that the imperial phase was over, it topped the Official Chart, bundled as a double A-side with Let Love Lead The Way, and places tenth on their best-sellers with 287,000 combined sales.

 Spice Girls' Top 10 singles on the Official Chart